 Seeking Help For Cocaine Addiction

-If you or a loved one is suffering from coke addiction, contact Pathways Recovery about our cocaine rehab right away.
+If you or a loved one is suffering from coke addiction, contact Pathways Recovery, in Sacramento, CA, about our cocaine rehab right away.
 We will work with you, your physician, and your family to determine a treatment plan that covers Cocaine addiction.

 Pathways Recovery is a prestigious detox treatment center that services the greater area of Sacramento.
-Here at Pathways Recovery, we know how hard it is to start the road to recovery from drug addiction and alcohol addiction while having compassion and patience for those recovering.
+Here at Pathways Recovery at Sacramento, CA, we know how hard it is to start the road to recovery from drug addiction and alcohol addiction while having compassion and patience for those recovering.
 We have many services to cater to each individual in regards to their lifestyle and budget.
 Our detox treatment center is made to make everyone feel safe and at home with many of our services, including detox from Cocaine.

 Call us today at (916) 735-8377 for further information on our services and see which one fits for you or a loved one.
 Don’t think you are alone; we are here to help you on your road to recovery.